Hi, I'm Colin Phillips.

 I most certainly get this from my father.

-From a professional perspective, I've been wrapping my head around maintaining and refactoring legacy code bases, design patterns, scalable application architecture, scrum and agile project management, team building, cultivating cross-team relationships, mentoring and management as a hands-on tech resource.
+From a professional perspective, I've been wrapping my head around maintaining and refactoring legacy code bases, design patterns, scalable application architecture, raw speed, scrum and agile project management, team building, cultivating cross-team relationships, mentoring and management as a hands-on tech resource.

 In my company the past few years I've been in a management-oriented architectural role, transitioning us